CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~
 *in* ``list`` *→* ``list``

-Chain list of lists
+Chain list of lists:
- | All lists are chained to build a new unique list
+ | All lists are chained to build a new unique list.

 .. code:: lisp